Arab Strap: "There’s no point getting back together to release mediocrity"

 Speaking to The Guardian, the group looked back on going their separate ways in 2006, while hinting at what fans can expect from their future output.

 “It’s about making new music with new tools,” Middleton told the outlet.
 “There’s no point getting back together to release mediocrity.”
-Moffat added that Arab Strap were “not trying to recapture the 90s” with their new material.
+Elsewhere, Moffat said that Arab Strap were “not trying to recapture the ’90s” with their new material.

 Arab Strap are now signed to Mogwai‘s Rock Action record label, and will follow up on ‘The Turning Of Our Bones’ with a full album at some point next year.